ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/security.rst

 	$where = array('name' => 'Brett Bretterson');
 	$this->EE->db->query($this->EE->db->update_string('table', $data, $where));

-**Note:** If you send the third argument (the WHERE clause) as an array as shown above, it will automatically be escaped.
+.. note:: If you send the third argument (the WHERE clause) as an
+	array as shown above, it will automatically be escaped.
 If you send a string, you must escape it yourself.

 ::